 Here at Alpha Xi Delta, we take pride in our dedication to academics.
-For Spring 2017, our chapter average GPA was a 3.415.
+For Spring 2021, our chapter average GPA was a 3.564 placing us above the all greek female average!
 The women of Alpha Xi Delta support each other to succeed and we have an extensive tutoring program in many different subjects.
-Alpha Xi’s are involved in academic honor societies, study abroad opportunities, internships, and Order of Omega, a Greek honor society, in addition to regular classwork.
+Alpha Xi’s are involved in academic honor societies, study abroad opportunities, internships, Mortar Board, and Order of Omega, a Greek honor society, in addition to regular classwork.

 “Value education because its power frees us to achieve any goal”